Civil and Environmental Engineering

 Linear programming, dynamic programming, network analysis, simulation; applications to scheduling, resource allocation, routing, and a variety of civil engineering problems.
-Prerequisites: Senior/Graduate standing in Civil & Environmental Engineering.
+Prerequisites: Minimum Senior standing in Civil & Environmental Engineering.
 Cross-listed with: CSYS 226.

 CE 238.
 Design/Planning for Bikes/Peds.
 3 Credits.

 Interdisciplinary introduction to design/planning concepts for bikes/pedestrians from a systems view.
 Examines current best practices on how effectively they address social, environmental, economic, and health related transportation issues.
-Prerequisite: Senior or Graduate standing.
+Prerequisite: Minimum Senior standing.

 CE 241.
 Traffic Operations & Design.
 3 Credits.

 Advanced concepts of traffic engineering and capacity analysis; highway and intersection capacity; traffic analysis and simulation software; design and application of controls.
 Prerequisite: CE 133.

 CE 245.
 Intelligent Transportation Sys.
 3 Credits.

 Introduction to Intelligent Transportation Systems (ITS), ITS user services, ITS applications, the National ITS architecture, ITS evaluation, and ITS standards.
 Pre/co-requisites: CE 133.
 Cross-listed with: CSYS 245.

 CE 248.
 Hazardous Waste Mgmt Engr.
 3 Credits.